 Every season, Huskie Athletics celebrates the athletic achievements of student-athletes at the annual Huskie Salute.
 At the celebration, the Huskie Athletics Major 7 Awards are handed to student-athletes for their achievements.
-Awards are also given to the Student Trainer of the Year, Fan of the Year, Sponsor of the Year and Volunteer of the Year.
 The following is a list of receipients of the awards dating back to 1939.

 E. Kent Phillips Trophy - Presented to the Male Athlete of the Year *